cloudendpoints/service-control-client-cxx/README.md

     git submodule update --init --recursive

     # Use Bazel to build
-    bazel build //utils:all
-    bazel build //src:all
+    bazel build :all

     # Use Bazel to test
-    bazel test //utils:all
-    bazel test //src:all
+    bazel test :all